RomaZykov/jetpack-compose-design-patterns/readme.md

   pattern aims to reduce repetitive states by separating intrinsic states and non-shareable states ( extrinsic states) between objects, thus efficiently reducing memory usage.
 It becomes especially important in cases where many similar objects are created.
-An example of using the Flyweight design pattern in Flutter would be optimizing repeating widgets, especially in widget trees.
-In Flutter applications, some widgets are used repeatedly, especially in list or grid views.
+An example of using the Flyweight design pattern in Jetpack Compose would be optimizing repeating widgets, especially in widget trees.
+In Jetpack Compose applications, some widgets are used repeatedly, especially in list or grid views.
 In this case, by applying the Flyweight pattern, we can optimize memory usage and improve the performance of the application.